kissthink/slackware/MLED-14.1-32bit/README.txt

   root@slackware:/# dhcpcd eth0

-The Slackware installation environment already sports an empty /tag directory for a set of tagfiles, so let's use it.
+The Slackware installation environment already sports an empty '/tag' directory for a set of tagfiles, so let's use it.

   # cd /tag

 Grab the set of tagfiles from the server:

   # wget http://www.microlinux.fr/slackware/MLED-14.1-32bit/tagfiles.tar.gz

-The sets of tagfiles in the 32-bit and 64-bit subdirectories are symlinked and thus identical.

 Unpack the downloaded archive: